-In MDU Resources' sustainability reporting, the company uses the following guidelines:
+In MDU Resources' sustainability reporting, some of the guidelines the company uses include:

-- The Sustainability Accounting Standards Board's (SASB) Engineering & Construction Services framework for the company's construction services business. - The Sustainability Accounting Standards Board's (SASB) Construction Materials framework for the company's construction materials and contracting business. - The environmental, social, governance and sustainability reporting template developed by the Edison Electric Institute (EEI) for the company's electric utility business. - The environmental, social, governance and sustainability reporting template developed by the American Gas Association (AGA) for the company's natural gas utility business and natural gas pipeline business. - MDU Resources has begun incorporating Task Force on Climate-related Financial Disclosures (TCFD) guidance into its reporting.
-An appendix within our report identifies information that is relevant to the TCFD guidance.
+- The Sustainability Accounting Standards Board's (SASB) Engineering & Construction Services framework for the company's construction services business. - The environmental, social, governance and sustainability reporting template developed by the Edison Electric Institute (EEI) for the company's electric utility business. - The environmental, social, governance and sustainability reporting template developed by the American Gas Association (AGA) for the company's natural gas utility business and natural gas pipeline business. - MDU Resources is incorporating Task Force on Climate-related Financial Disclosures (TCFD) guidance into its reporting.
+Appendices within our report identify information, as well as risks and opportunities, that are relevant to the TCFD guidance.